-A general rule for creeping perennials is that the more delicate the leaf structure, the less traffic the plant will be able to withstand.
+A general rule of thumb when selecting creeping perennials is that the more delicate the leaf structure, the less traffic the plant will be able to withstand.

-- Rupturewort is super tough and almost carpet-like, able to handle heavy foot traffic.Its foliage is nice and green, and turns bronze-red during winter,
+- Rupturewort is super tough and almost carpet-like, able to handle heavy foot traffic.Its foliage is nice and green, and turns bronze-red during winter.

 - Creeping Wire Vine is another great alternative that can even be mowed!

 Gaps between stone pavers are very varied and so it’s essential to find the right plants to suit these gaps.

 If you plant a fast and wide-spreading plant in a pathway that only provides narrow spaces between stones.